rbagchi/git-dataframe-tools/STATE.md

 1.  **Attempted Pandas Integration:** Modified `scoreboard.py` to import and use functions from `git_stats_pandas.py`.
 2.  **Circular Import Introduced:** Moving `GitAnalysisConfig` class to `config_models.py` without its associated methods caused `AttributeError`s across many tests, indicating a circular import problem.
+3.  **Runtime Error: Invalid Default Period:** The `git-scoreboard` script was failing at runtime with a `ValueError` because the default period string ('3 months ago') did not match the format expected by the `_parse_period_string` function.
+4.  **Runtime Error: Incorrect Git Log Parsing:** The `git-scoreboard` script was reporting "No commits found" due to incorrect parsing of the `git log` output in `git_stats.py`.
+5.  **Runtime Error: KeyError 'email':** After fixing the parsing, a `KeyError` was raised in `scoreboard.py` because it was trying to access the 'email' key instead of 'author_email'.
+6.  **Runtime Error: KeyError 'name' with --pandas:** When running with the `--pandas` flag, a `KeyError` was raised in `scoreboard.py` because it was trying to access the 'name' key instead of 'author_name'.

 **Current State of Tests (as of latest test run):**